Veoza vs HRT: Tracking Guide for Comparing Treatment Options

 Can I try both treatments?

-Your healthcare provider can discuss sequencing or, in some cases, combining approaches.
+Your physician can discuss sequencing or, in some cases, combining approaches.
 Tracking data helps assess whether changes help.

 How long should I track before deciding?

-A minimum of 2 weeks of baseline data gives your clinician useful information.
+A minimum of 2 weeks of baseline data gives your physician useful information.
 Longer tracking (4+ weeks) reveals patterns.

 What if one treatment doesn't work?